bjornramberg/awesome-linux-productivity-apps/readme.md

 ---

 ### Office
-- [LibreOffice](https://www.libreoffice.org/) - Successor to OpenOffice.
-Great looking, frequently updated and higly compatible with common formats.
+- [LibreOffice](https://www.libreoffice.org/) - Great looking, frequently updated and higly compatible with common formats.
+- [WPS](https://www.wps.com/) - A highly compatible office suit that can be used both locally and as cloud hosted, AI powered features for some of the tools in the suit.
+- [Google Docs](https://www.google.com/docs/about/) - Web based full Office suit with rich feature set and great focus on collaboration.
+Free and premium.

 ### Calendars
 - [Thunderbird](https://www.thunderbird.net/) - A part from being a great mail client, Thunderbird is also a full featured calendar.
+- [Evolution](https://wiki.gnome.org/Apps/Evolution) - Evolution is both calendar and a mail client.
+Simplistic UI with great features under the hood.

 ### Notepads & Note-taking
 - [gedit](https://gedit-technology.github.io/apps/gedit/) - Easy to use and lightweight general purpose text editor.